sajidshaikh-01/Ansible/ansible-roles/README.md

 ### Maintainability
 By organizing related tasks into roles, it becomes easier to manage and maintain the code.
-Changes can be made in one place and applied consistently wherever the role is used.
+Changes can be made in one place and applied consistently wherever the role is used

 ### Readability
 Roles make playbooks cleaner and easier to read by abstracting away the details into logically